XML RSS

 • Your hemorrhoids may come back after surgery.

-The good news is that you will get rid of your hemorrhoid, but there is no guarantee that it will come back.
+The good news is that you will get rid of your hemorrhoid, but there is no guarantee that it won't come back.